 Hi, I’m Ailsa!

-As a Nutritionist and self-taught home chef, this blog is a way for me to combine my Master’s degree in Nutrition with my love for creating good food (and of course taking pretty pictures of it!)
+I’m really happy you’re here.
+This blog is a way for me to combine my master’s degree in Human Nutrition with my love for creating good food (and of course taking pretty pictures of it!)
 Changing the food I eat changed my life and I hope to help others do the same.
 All of my recipes are gluten-free and dairy-free, many are Paleo, and some are Vegan.
 They are also free of refined sugars and most of them are low in any added natural sugars.
 There’s a little something for everyone!

 All of my recipes are made from whole, nutrient dense foods and free of processed or artificial ingredients.
 I believe quality is more important than quantity, so you won’t see me counting calories.
 I strongly feel that there is not one diet that is best for everyone.
 We all need to listen to how different foods make us feel in order to find the best type of diet for our individual needs.